Lerentis/bitwarden-crd-operator/README.md

 please note that the rendering engine for this template is jinja2, with an addition of a custom `bitwarden_lookup` function, so there are more possibilities to inject here.

+## Configurations parameters

+The operator uses the bitwarden cli in the background and does not communicate to the api directly.
+The cli mirrors the credential store locally but doesn't sync it on every get request.
+Instead it will sync each secret every 15 minutes (900 seconds).
+You can adjust the interval by setting `BW_SYNC_INTERVAL` in the values.
+If you're secrets update very very frequently, you can force the operator to do a sync before each get by setting `BW_FORCE_SYNC="true"`.
+You might run into rate limits if you do this too frequent.

 ## Short Term Roadmap

 - [ ] support more types